kdbarajas/cosmology-thesis/markdowns/StandardModel.md

     where $\Lambda$ represents the cosmological constant providing the best account for dark energy in the $\Lambda\text{CDM}$ model.

 ## Friedmann-Lemaitre-Robertson-Walker Metric

 - The FLRW metric for a homogeneous and isotropic Universe is given by

 - $$
-  ds^2 = -c^2dt^2 + a(t)^2 dl^2
+  ds^2 = -c^2dt^2 + a(t)^2 dr^2
   $$

-  - where $a(t)$ represents the scale factor and the line segment $l$ describes the comoving distance independent of Hubble flow over any 3-dimensional coordinate space.
+  - where $a(t)$ represents the scale factor and the distance $r$ describes the comoving radial distance between two galaxies independent of cosmic expansion over any 3-dimensional coordinate space.

-- Written in spherical coordinates, the FLRW metric takes the form
+- The FLRW metric takes the standard form in hyperspherical coordinates

 - $$
   ds^2 = -c^2dt^2 + R(t)^2 \left[  d\chi^2 + S_K(\chi)^2 \,  d\Omega^2   \right]